 We are the sixth generation of French winemakers whose family’s lineage has spanned 3 continents.
 Our father Hervé Lescombes ran the successful Domaine de Perignon winery in Burgundy, France.
-He was drawn to New Mexico due to its similar climate to his native Algeria.
+He was drawn to New Mexico due to its similar climate to his native Algeria, where his ancestors grew grapes and made wine for generations.
 In 1981, he made his first plantings.
 Later in 1984, his first vintage was bottled.

 Over the past few years, my brother Emmanuel and I have taken over managing the business while our father spends his time enjoying the vineyard from his on-site home and wine cellar he built himself.
-My brother Emmanuel is the Viticulturist, and oversees the vineyard’s operations, while I manage the winery.
+My brother, Emmanuel, is the Viticulturist and oversees the vineyard’s operations, while I manage the winery.
 The careful balance of nature and nurturing, both in the vineyard and winery, leads each wine to its full potential.
-Our passion for making great wines is only surpassed by our desire for them to be shared in good times among your friends and family.
+Our passion for making great wines is only surpassed by our desire for them to be shared in good times with your friends and family.

 -Florent Lescombes, Proprietor & Vice-President

 Our vineyard is located 47 miles west of Deming, New Mexico, at an elevation of 4,500 feet.
 This creates warm days and cool nights where there is often a difference between day and night temperatures of 30 degrees or more.
 This climate makes it possible to grow some of the best grapes in New Mexico.
 Our Viticulturist, Emmanuel Lescombes, manages the day-to-day operations of our vineyard, producing 7-10 tons of grapes per acre on average.
 We currently have 180 acres planted with Cabernet Sauvignon, Chardonnay, Moscato, Merlot, Zinfandel, and several other varietals.
 The vines are planted on 8′ x 5′ spacing which allows over 1,000 vines per acre, and also gives proper access to sunlight and water.